sourcegraph/handbook/content/departments/security/safebase-account-manager-user-guide.md

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/Safebase-access-request-slack.png)

-Once the "Approve" button has been click you can add additional information to the account and prompt a NDA workflow through DocuSign (correct NDA template is already configure) for those customers that do not already have a NDA signed with us or choose " Signed outside of Safebase" if an NDA already exists.
+Once the "Approve" button has been clicked you can add additional information to the account and prompt a NDA workflow through DocuSign (correct NDA template is already configured) for those customers that do not already have an NDA signed with us or choose " Signed outside of Safebase" if an NDA already exists.

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/safebase-access-request-slack-NDA.png)